tneprasova/sudoku-solver/README.md

-# Homework assignments
+# Homework Assignments

-This is the base branch for your homeworks.
-Pushing this branch to the origin remote **does not** trigger the tester.
-See instructions page at Courses.
+This branch contains the source files for homework we received during the Programming Paradigms course at FIT CTU in Prague.
+We studied lambda calculus, functional programming in Racket and logical programming in Prolog.